Muslims Make up Bigger Share of Britain’s Children Population

 “It certainly is a startling figure,” said Professor David Coleman, Professor of Demography at the University of Oxford.

 “We have had substantial immigration of Muslims for a long time.
-Continuing immigration from Pakistan, Bangladesh and India has been added to by new immigration from African countries and from the Middle East.
+Continuing immigration from Pakistan, Bangladesh and India has been added to new immigration from African countries and from the Middle East.

 “Birth rates of Muslims of Pakistani and Bangladeshi origin remain quite high, although falling.
 There seem to be very low levels of falling away from religion among Muslims.”